ligandro/Football-Viz-for-Twitter/README.md

 ### 11 - Bars Shot On Target

 **Summary**: Use Fbref data to plot bars of shots taken by the 20 Premier League clubs in a season.
 Also shown is the percentage of shots on target.
 Good teams take a high no of shots and have a good percentage of them on target.
-Not a decisive measure of a team's attacking prowess but still
+Not a decisive measure of a team's attacking prowess but still provides a good statistical view.

 <p align="center">